Hey there, I’m Lesley. Welcome to the latest issue of Failing Forward — A weekly newsletter where I share my experiences as a bootstrapped co-founder.

 Personally, I find it quite empowering that the key differentiator isn’t luck or skill, it’s something I have control over: work ethic.

 Bootstrapping excels in the niches — the market sizes that are too small for funded companies to serve because it doesn’t make economic sense.
-So if you can find the right niche and be willing to grind, there’s definitely room for you to build a great business.
+So if you can find the right niche and are willing to grind, there’s definitely room for you to build a great business.

 It’s unlikely you’ll become a billionaire, but if you’re bootstrapping, that’s probably not your goal anyway.